-- They meet with their advisor to discuss course requirements and choices on the Friday prior to the start of the Fall term and elect their preferred courses using BannerStudent by 6pm - They may view the results of the election processing on their BannerStudent schedule Friday after 8pm - They may make changes online if desired during add/drop, beginning the following Saturday morning at 8am.
-Registrar's Office staff is available until noon on Saturday, September 9 to provide assistance.
-(No upper-class students may add/drop at this time.) - All students may add and drop courses beginning at 8am on Monday, September 11, through midnight on Sunday, September 17.
+- They meet with their advisor to discuss course requirements and choices on the Friday prior to the start of the Fall term and elect their preferred courses using DartHub by 6pm - They may view the results of the election processing on DartHub Friday after 8pm - They may make changes online if desired during add/drop beginning at 8am on Saturday, September 14.
+Registrar's Office staff is available to provide assistance.
+(No upper-class students may add/drop at this time.)
+All students may add and drop courses beginning at 8am on Monday, September 16, through on Friday, September 20.